-- The NIH and other government agencies, like the Food and Drug Administration (FDA), which are involved in keeping research safe for people. - National Institutes of Health Intramural Institutional Review Board - Qualified representatives from Cancer Therapy Evaluation Program (CTEP), Division of Cancer Treatment and Diagnosis (DCTD), NCI, who supplies the rhIL-15.
+- The NIH and other government agencies, like the Food and Drug Administration (FDA), which are involved in keeping research safe for people. - National Institutes of Health Intramural Institutional Review Board - Qualified representatives from EMD Serono, the pharmaceutical company who produces avelumab. - Qualified representatives from DCTD, the manufacturer of IL-15.